 Professor of Pediatrics and Health Policy

-Dr. Brindis is a Professor in the Department of Pediatrics, Division of Adolescent Medicine and the Department of Obstetrics, Gynecology and Reproductive Sciences at UCSF.
-She is Director of the Philip R. Lee Institute for Health Policy Studies, Executive Director of NAHIC, Associate Director of the Public Policy Analysis & Education Center for Middle Childhood & Adolescent Health, and Director of the Bixby Center for Global Reproductive Health, UCSF.
+Dr. Brindis serves as the Co-Project Director for the Adolescent and Young Adult Health National Resource Center.
+She is also a professor in the Department of Pediatrics, Division of Adolescent and Young Adult Medicine and the Department of Obstetrics, Gynecology and Reproductive Sciences at UCSF.
+She is also Director of the Philip R. Lee Institute for Health Policy Studies and Director of the Bixby Center for Global Reproductive Health, UCSF.